Halloween Candy Buy Back in Lincoln, NE:

 If you are searching for “candy buy-back dental office near me,” Search no further.
 Nebraska Family Dentistry has locations throughout Lincoln, NE and all are participating in the candy buy-back program for 2022.
 If you have questions, don’t hesitate to contact us.

-Why Do We Have a Candy Buy-Back Every Year?
+Why Do We Have a Candy Buy-Back Event Every Year?

 Dental decay is the most common childhood disease in the U.S. We know that the health of the mouth can tell us a lot about a person’s overall wellness.
 Kids who have a higher incidence of cavities are at a higher risk of childhood obesity, diabetes and heart disease.
 Dental problems cause kids to miss 51 million hours at school.
-For their parents, this means 25 million hours missed at work every year.
+For their parents, this means 25 million hours of missed work each year.
 At Nebraska Family Dentistry, we care about the well-being of kids.
 We want to help kids improve their overall wellness by helping them improve their dental health.

 Every year, our dentists and their teams do a Halloween candy buy back Lincoln, NE program to help bring awareness to the community about health risks of diets high in processed sugars.

 Inflammation is our body’s natural response to stress, infection or bacteria and protects us from getting sick.
 Unfortunately, when a person’s inflammatory response remains activated, over time this causes chronic health problems.